 14 Feb.
 Jen and Lisa were starting early so I was up at 06:45 and off at 08:00.
 It was the flattest day so far, without even a small climb.
-After a few km the route was a 4-wheel drive track all the way, criss-crossing the Harper River at least every km.
-Must have been about a dozen north bound trail walkers coming the other way and we stopped briefly to share route information.
+After a few km the route was a 4-wheel drive track all the way, criss-crossing the Harper River at least every km, so very wet boots.
+Must have been about a dozen north-bound trail walkers coming the other way and we stopped briefly to share route information.

 The next pickup truck stopped as I was switching from my trainers to boots for walking.
 Merv was driving home from a job on Lake Coleridge Station.
 He is the head mechanic with Stuart Tarbotton Contracting and had been repairing some heavy machinery on the station.
 Fortunately for me his home journey took him through Methven.
 Great conversation about engineering, hunting, family and life.
 As a two seater pickup he didn’t have the room for Jen and Lisa, but we stopped to let them know.
 I didn’t see any of the others from the hut and assume they went to the Harper Road Campsite.